Call Toll-Free: 1-855-FINORIC

 13. Disposal Considerations

 Whatever cannot be saved for recovery or recycling should be managed in an appropriate and approved waste disposal facility.
-Processing, use or contamination of this product may change the waste management options.
+Processing use or contamination of this product may change the waste management options.
 State and local disposal regulations may differ from federal disposal regulations.
-Dispose of container and unused contents in accordance with federal, state and local requirements.
-Small amounts of this material may be suitable for sanitary sewer or trash disposal.
+Dispose of container and unused contents in accordance with law.

 14. Transport Information